 5. Vehicle display page

 Your dealership website/marketplace needs to have a Vehicle Display Page, or VDP, for every model, so that people can check each vehicle out individually.
-These VDPs should offer all the relevant information – engine, fuel economy, features, and equipment, etc. Bonus points if your VDPs are interactive and have high-quality images and videos.
+These VDPs should offer all the relevant information – engine, fuel economy, features, equipment, etc. Bonus points if your VDPs are interactive and have high-quality images and videos.

 6. Vehicle history report